urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 Fine - the **Iris dataset** seems to be **complete** :)

 So let's look for **another dataset to exercise**.
-For this purpose, the original [employes dataset](https://media.geeksforgeeks.org/wp-content/uploads/employees.csv), which will be used in the next subsections, has been **slightly modified**.
+For this purpose, the original [employees dataset](https://media.geeksforgeeks.org/wp-content/uploads/employees.csv), which will be used in the next subsections, has been **slightly modified**.

 ```python
 # Import data to dataframe from CSV file